Aequivinius/uibk-python/exercise-2/exercise-2-readme.md

 2. Create an account at [replit.com](Replit.com), and checkout *your* forked repository.
 Make sure you select `python` as your language in your `.replit` configuration file, if necessary.
 3. Inspect the file `exercise-2/exercise-2-example.py` to understand the following basic `python` concepts: comments, variables, assignments, functions, return values, parameters, `if` and `print` statements.
 4. Change the file `exercise-2/fizzbuzz.py` so that the function `fizzbuzz(number)` behaves as described in the comments.
-5. `commit` your changed files to your repository, and create a `pull request` from your repository to the course repository.
+5. `commit` and `push` your changed files from replit.com to your repository, and create a `pull request` from your repository to the course repository.

-## To Do

-* add .replit